Rate limits

 429 response

-When you blow the window, the collector returns:
+When the bucket is exhausted, the collector returns:

 HTTP/1.1 429 Too Many Requests